splunk/public-o11y-docs/sp-oncall/get-started/team-dashboard.rst

 Status page
 ----------------
-You can relay service status updates via statuspage.io by following these instructions in :ref:`statuspage-integration`.
+You can relay service status updates via statuspage.io by following these instructions in :ref:`Statuspage-spoc`.